-[00:07:35.1] Shari Rabin: Yeah.
-So my favorite of these letters is the Savannah letter, which predates Newport by several months.
+[00:08:00.1] Shari Rabin: Yeah, so, my favorite of these letters is the Savannah letter, which predates Newport by several months.
 Newport just has better PR.
-But I think the Savannah letter is also really fascinating, and it's earlier, and it talks memorably about incorporating Jews into the mass of the legislative mechanism of the country, and speaks powerfully about citizenship.
-And yeah, what's happening is, of course, there's the First Amendment and the 1790 Naturalization Bill, which together give Jews a lot of confidence in their status as white citizens.
-But of course, right, the first word of the First Amendment is, Congress, right.
-It's a federal principle at that point.
-And the states are a different story.
-So there's the gradual legal disestablishment, but then the continuation of what historian David Sehat calls, "a moral establishment," that intensifies as evangelical Christianity strengthens in the early 19th century.
-Probably the most frustrating to Jews, up until the New Deal, is the Sunday closing laws.
-And so there's fascinating cases from the Antebellum South of a Jew being arrested for selling gloves to a black man on a Sunday, for instance.
-So that's kind of an ongoing struggle that Jews push back against, and have to struggle with, because, of course, they observe a Saturday Sabbath.
+But I think the Savannah letter is also really fascinating and it's earlier and it talks sort of memorably about incorporating Jews into the mass of the legislative mechanism of the country and speaks powerfully about citizenship.
+And yeah, what's happening is, of course, there's the First Amendment and the 1790 Naturalization Bill, which together sort of give Jews a lot of confidence in their status as White citizens.
+But of course, right, the first word of the First Amendment is Congress, right?
+It's a federal principle at that point and the states are a different story.
+So there's the gradual legal disestablishment, but then the continuation of what historian David Sehat calls a "moral establishment" that intensifies as sort of evangelical Christianity strengthens in the early 19th century.
+Probably the most frustrating to Jews sort of up until the New Deal is the Sunday closing laws.
+And so there's fascinating cases from the Antebellum South of a Jew being arrested for selling gloves to a Black man on a Sunday, for instance.
+So that's kind of an ongoing struggle that Jews push back against and have to struggle with because, of course, they observe a Saturday, Sabbath and this is a period where everybody's working six days a week.

-[00:09:04.7] Shari Rabin: And this is a period where everybody's working six days a week.
-So to forfeit...
-You can only forfeit one day of labor.
-And when it's legally mandated as Sunday, that's a problem for Jews.
-Then another, the office holding, is another branch of this moral establishment that Jews have to fight against.
+[00:09:33.4] Shari Rabin: So to forfeit, you can only forfeit one day of labor and when it's legally mandated as Sunday, that's a problem for Jews.
+Then the sort of office holding is another sort of branch of this moral establishment that Jews have to fight against.
 Maryland has an important fight.
 There's a fight in North Carolina.
 There's a powerful statement by a Jewish legislator in North Carolina who wants to push back against this.
-It doesn't get removed until 1868, when North Carolina, like other southern states, has to draft a new constitution.
-And Jews do celebrate that as a victory, that that was eliminated in the North Carolina Constitution.
+It doesn't get removed until 1868 when North Carolina, like other southern states, has to draft a new constitution.
+And Jews do celebrate that as a victory, that that was eliminated in the North Carolina constitution.
 And there's also moments where religion, Christianity in particular, pops into public life in other ways.
 There's governors declaring days of fasting in the name of Jesus Christ.
-And in 1812, South Carolina Jews protest and they get a concession.
+And in 1812, South Carolina Jews protest and they get sort of a concession.
 In 1844, they protest such a declaration.
-And at that point, the governor says basically like, "That's your problem.
+And at that point, the governor says basically, like, "That's your problem.
 We are a Christian country."
-So it's not a story of upward, inexorable progress towards greater inclusion of non-Christians.
-It's a messy and ongoing struggle that Jews are constantly being forced to grapple with, and to make the case for the inclusion of Jews within a Christian majority society.
+So it's not a story of sort of upward, you know, inexorable progress towards greater inclusion of non-Christians.
+It's a messy and, you know, ongoing struggle that Jews are sort of constantly sort of being forced to grapple with and to make the case for, you know, the inclusion of Jews within a Christian majority society.